 MARTIAL ARTS HAS BEEN VERY GOOD TO ME

-He was one of General Choi, the founder of modern taekwondo, first students.
+He was one of General Choi's, the founder of modern taekwondo, first students.

 Training with Grandmaster was training in the old school.
 No pads.
 No holding back kicks and punches.
 We expected only one out of a hundred to make it to black belt.
 And it was true.
 There are only a handful of us that have made it to my level or higher over the years.

 My primary instructor was Grandmaster Robert Zuzcek, seventh dan, of South River's Jump Tiger Taekwondo.
-He also recently retired in 2020.
+He also recently retired in 2020, but still trains some of his advanced students in the park near the old school in South River.

 He taught me weapons, breaking and how to teach effectively.
 He continues to teach and guide me.
 He led me and guided me through countless tournaments to victory and self discovery.